Find the Best Price on Cannabis in California: Dispensary vs Delivery vs Subscription Box

 Many cannabis consumers enjoy the novelty of in-person shopping: they want to speak with budtenders and see the product before buying.
 Others prefer the ease and convenience that comes with a delivery service (especially if they’ve already consumed a dose of THC and can't drive).

 • Buy cannabis in large quantities.
-Many recreational dispensaries offer lower prices when purchasing cannabis at larger volumes.
+Many recreational dispensaries offer lower prices when purchasing cannabis in larger volumes.
 For example, it's common for retailers to offer specials or discounts for half or full ounces.
 Like shopping at Sam’s Club or Costco, buying in bulk means saving in bulk.

 • Sign up for the dispensary newsletter.
 Like many retail businesses, dispensaries typically have regular newsletters full of daily deals, limited-time specials, loyalty rewards, and more.